sotrh/learn-wgpu/docs/beginner/tutorial6-uniforms/README.md

 ```

 Up to this point, the camera controller isn't actually doing anything.
 The values in our uniform buffer need to be updated.
 There are a few main methods to do that.
-1. We can create a separate buffer and copy it's contents to our `uniform_buffer`.
+1. We can create a separate buffer and copy it's contents to our `camera_buffer`.
 The new buffer is known as a staging buffer.
-This method is usually how it's done as it allows the contents of the main buffer (in this case `uniform_buffer`) to only be accessible by the gpu.
+This method is usually how it's done as it allows the contents of the main buffer (in this case `camera_buffer`) to only be accessible by the gpu.
 The gpu can do some speed optimizations which it couldn't if we could access the buffer via the cpu.
 2. We can call on of the mapping method's `map_read_async`, and `map_write_async` on the buffer itself.
 These allow us to access a buffer's contents directly, but requires us to deal with the `async` aspect of these methods this also requires our buffer to use the `BufferUsage::MAP_READ` and/or `BufferUsage::MAP_WRITE`.
 We won't talk about it here, but you check out [Wgpu without a window](../../showcase/windowless) tutorial if you want to know more.
 3. We can use `write_buffer` on `queue`.